Arshavin023/patroni-postgres-cluster/README.md

   ├── Port 5000  →  WRITES  (TCP, forwards to all 3 nodes)
   └── Port 5001  →  READS   (TCP, forwards to all 3 nodes)
         │
-        │  NLB health-checks Patroni REST API on port 8008 │  Removes any node where Patroni is down from rotation ▼
+        │  NLB health-checks HAProxy on port 9000 (writes) and port 9001 (reads) │  HAProxy returns 200 only if the relevant backend is up on that node │  Removes any node where the backend is unavailable from NLB rotation ▼
   HAProxy  (co-located on every PostgreSQL node)
-  ├── Port 5000  →  queries GET /primary on port 8008 → routes to leader only
+  ├── Port 5000  →  queries GET /primary on Patroni REST (port 8008) → routes to leader only ├── Port 5001  →  queries GET /replica on Patroni REST (port 8008) → round-robins across replicas
-  └── Port 5001  →  queries GET /replica on port 8008 → round-robins across replicas
+  │                 falls back to primary if no replicas are available ├── Port 9000  →  NLB health endpoint: 200 if primary backend is up on this node, else 503 └── Port 9001  →  NLB health endpoint: 200 if read backend is up on this node, else 503
-                    falls back to primary if no replicas are available │
+        │
         ▼
   PostgreSQL 17 on port 5432